Kourtney Kardashian Lets Scott Disick Take Kids Shopping After Partying Spree

 “Not only is Scott continuing to drink and party, but he is just never there.
 Kourtney warned him that if he relapsed again that she would go after full custody,”

-The Keeping Up With The Kardashians star is apparently not even hiding the truth from their three children anymore.
+The Keeping Up with the Kardashians star is apparently not hiding the truth from their three children anymore.
 Kourtney refuses to make excuses for Scott.

 Scott Disick has not been photographed with his children since the Kardashian family’s trip to Costa Rica in January.